Trent1048/FractionCalculator/README.md

 ## Use

-Run the FracCalc.jar to use the fraction calculator
+Run the FracCalc.jar in cmd to use the fraction calculator or click on the handy run.bat file to do it for you